Top 10 Health Reasons to Purchase a Jacuzzi Infrared Sauna

 First is the sweating process itself.
 It takes energy to sweat and that energy is derived from the conversion of fat and carbohydrates in a process that burns up calories.
 According to U.S. Army medical research (Ward Dean, M.D.), “A moderately conditioned person can easily sweat off 500 grams in a sauna in a single session, consuming nearly 300 calories in the process.”

 The body consumes calories by way of accelerated heart activity (cardiovascular section).
 As heart activity increases demanding more oxygen, the body converts more calories into energy.

 9. Fights illness; relieves congestion

 German sauna medical research shows saunas significantly reduced he incidence of colds and influenza.
 As the body is exposed to a sauna’s heat and steam, it produces white blood cells more rapidly – which in turn help fight illness and help kill viruses.

 Saunas can relieve sinus congestion from colds or allergies – especially when used with steam (add eucalyptus to the water for added benefit and enjoyment).
 The steam vapor action helps clear up uncomfortable congestion and is a wonderful part of the Finnish Sauna experience.

 10. Feels good!

-- A sauna not only feels good, it’s good for you.
+- A Jacuzzi IR Sauna not only feels good, it’s good for you.
 Whether it’s the physiological changes that occur in the warmth of a sauna, or if it’s imply the time spent in the calm, still retreat of the sauna, all who sauna agree – it feels wonderful!
 As we go through out daily stressful lives, the sauna provides a pampering retreat – where we can relax and restore body and soul.
 A sauna truly makes you “Feel Better”, “Look Better” and “Sleep Better”.